A Simple Phenomenological Model for Grain Clustering in Turbulence

 With smaller $\tstop$, there is a larger dynamic range on large scales where $\Teddy\gg \tstop$, over which the power spectrum is flatter.
 For very small grains, the power would become more concentrated near $\Teddy\sim\tstop$, as in Fig.~\ref{fig:response}.

-Freeing $\deltadim$ and $\Ndim$, the simulations with $\taustop=1$ and $\rhoratio\gtrsim1$ try to fit a slightly steeper slope compared to that predicted in the default model, which would imply a larger $\velslope(\deltadim)\approx0.5$ (lower $\deltadim$) instead of our default $\velslope\sim1/3$, but this is not very significant at present (and no significant change in $\Ndim$ is favored).
-If confirmed, though, this would imply that the gas turbulence in this regime behaves more like compressible, super-sonic turbulence \citep[see][]{boldyrev:2002.structfn.model}; this might be expected when $\taustop$ and $\rhograin$ are large, since the dominant grains can efficiently compress the gas.
+Freeing $\deltadim$ and $\Ndim$, the simulations with $\taustop=1$ and $\rhoratio\gtrsim1$ try to fit a slightly steeper slope compared to that predicted in the default model, but this is not very significant at present (and no significant change in $\Ndim$ is favored).
+If confirmed, though, this might imply that the gas turbulence in this regime behaves more like compressible, super-sonic turbulence \citep[see][]{boldyrev:2002.structfn.model,schmidt:2008.turb.structure.fns}; this might be expected when $\taustop$ and $\rhograin$ are large, since the dominant grains can efficiently compress the gas.

 We also compare the power spectra from turbulent concentration simulations.
 This is the same information as contained in the correlation function, converted via Eq.~\ref{eqn:corrfn.r}, so we discuss it below.